How to Naturally Disinfect Surfaces

 By Marilee Nelson |

-REMOVE GERMS INSTEAD OF KILLing themTo take care of germs safely, it's best to REMOVE them!
+Why It's Best to Germs (vs of Killing Them)To take care of germs safely, it's best to REMOVE them!
 The CDC has done testing that shows conclusively that cleaning with a soap or cleaner removes all germs without leaving behind resistant bacteria

 How to Remove Germs Using Branch BasicsMaterials Needed